Sthenurus: Locomotion

-Fossil habitats
+Due to their giant height and weight, the largest species possibly did not hop as a form of locomotion, but rather walked bipedally in a similar manner to hominids.
+This gait would have been used at slow speeds, since hopping at slow speeds would have been inefficient.
+Pentapedal movement and bipedal hopping no longer seem to have been options for these massive kangaroos.

+Diet

 A 1997 study analysed the diets of the fauna at various fossil site localities in South Australia, using stable carbon isotope analysis 13C/12C of collagen.
 It found that at older localities such as Cooper Creek, the species of Sthenurus were adapted to a diet of leaves and twigs (browsing) due to the wet climate of the time between 132 and 108 thousand years ago (kya - by thermoluminescence dating and uranium dating), which allowed for a more varied vegetation cover.

 At the Baldina Creek fossil site 30 kya (C14 dating), the genus had transitioned to a diet of grass-grazing.
 During this time, the area was open grasslands with sparse tree cover as the continent was drier than today, but at Dempsey's Lake (36-25 kya) and Rockey River (19 kya C14 dating), their diet was of both grazing and browsing.
 This analysis may be because of a wetter climatic period.
 The overall anatomy of the genus did not alter in response to the change in diet and dentition did not adapt to the varying toughness of the vegetation between grasses, shrubs, and trees.